Introduction to Python Input Function

 Let’s try to understand this with the same example.

-Let’s now try using raw_input()function with Python3.x to understand what happens.
+Let’s now try using the raw_input()function with Python3.x to understand what happens.

-As soon as we run this cell, Python throws the above error explicitly specifying that raw_input() function is not defined in Python 3.x.
+As soon as we run this cell, Python throws the above error explicitly, specifying that the raw_input() function is not defined in Python 3.x.

 How to Handle Numeric Value with Input() Function?

-If in case you expect the user to enter a numeric value, then you need to explicitly convert that into integer or float as per the requirement once the input function reads the info entered by the user as a string.
+If you expect the user to enter a numeric value, you need to explicitly convert that into integer or float as per the requirement once the input function reads the info entered by the user as a string.

 Let’s discuss the same with an example: